Loerbeek

 Loerbeek is a village in the eastern Netherlands, near the German border.
-It's close to Beek and Nieuw-Dijk.
-There's a big forest called Bergherbos, where people can walk, mountain-bike and ride horse.
+It belongs to the municipality of Montferland just like the adjescent villages Beek and Nieuw-Dijk, near the lower parts of the Bergherbos, a large forest with hills, where people can walk, mountain-bike and ride horses.

 It was first mentioned in 1240 as Loberke.
 The etymology is unknown.